Hunnser86/HK-Painter-and-Decorator/README.md

      * Then on your local terminal use the "git clone" command and paste the link after it and hit return.

-     * This will create a file in the location you have created.
+     * This will create a folder in the location you have created.
 This will contain all the files from the repository, allowing you to run the site.

 # Credits